DL4DS/sp2024_midterm/README.md

 ### qsub -pe omp 4 -P ds598 -l gpus=1 train.sh
 ```

+Note that there are train and test scripts for the two folders already.

 ## Run Example Scripts

 When you run the example scripts, make sure to add the path to the repo